G3N7/MonJobs/README.md

 Get all services exposed via code API's functional with use-case based integration tests.

 ### Milestone REST
-Get all of the services exposed via http resource/verb strategy using a master api key.
+Get all of the services exposed via HTTP resource/verb strategy using a master API key.

 ### Milestone Docker
-Get the rest api hosted in docker.
+Get the rest API hosted in docker.

 ### Milestone Authorization Segmentation
 Getting queues to only be available to certain entity/pass combos.